 The salesman reemerged with the dress shirt, boxed up and ready, but when Tadeusz tried to pay, the slide-reader denied his card.

-“Try again,” he pouted, “It worked at lunch today.”
+“Try again,” the Pole pouted, “It worked at lunch today.”

 The salesman shook his head.
 “I’ve tried twice.”

-“I understand,” Tadeusz grinned, “I be back in morning.”
+“I understand,” Tadeusz smiled.
+“I be back in morning with cash,”

 “I won’t be here,” the salesman sulked.
 “I work Wednesdays, Fridays, and Sundays.”